Faridpur Division: History

-The proposed division was once under ancient Kingdom of Gangaridai.
-Later it was ruled by local Muslim sultans and Hindu rajas until the Mughal conquest of Bengal in the 16th century, after which many nobles and merchants from North India settled in the area.
+The proposed Faridpur division was once under Gangaridai and Vanga Kingdom of ancient Bengal with its capital at Kotalipara in present day Gopalganj district of Bangladesh.
+Later, it was ruled by local Hindu rajas and Muslim sultans until the Mughal conquest of Bengal in the 16th century, after which many nobles and merchants from North India settled in the area.
 In 1582 in the reign of Emperor Akbar, the province of Bengal was formed into 33 sarkars or financial sub-divisions, and Faridpur area appears to have been included within the sarkar of Muhammad Abud and was known as Fatehabad.

-In 1765 the British took over the financial administration of Faridpur, together with the rest of Bengal.
+In 1765, the British took over the financial administration of Faridpur, together with the rest of Bengal.
 The greater portion of Faridpur was then comprised within Dhaka District.
-In 1811 Faridpur was separated from Dacca collectorate.
+In 1811, Faridpur was separated from Dacca collectorate.
 The district was initially known as Fatehabad.